OTUK Founder on the Future of Online Learning

 I founded OTUK in 2012 when I returned to England after a decade spent teaching in Russia.
 Coming home after such a prolonged absence meant finding a good job was difficult.
-During my time in Russia I had worked in both public and private education so I had a good understanding of the ESL industry and how schools were organised.
+During my time in Russia I had worked in both public and private education so I had a good understanding of the ESL industry and how schools were organized.
 I felt that there wasn’t enough choice for students and was disillusioned with group teaching generally.
 That’s when I started tutoring Russian students one-to-one via Skype with courses tailored to their individual study needs.

 As OTUK has grown over the last few years, we have broadened our audience to include learners from all over the world.
-Many of our British tutors speak additional foreign languages and are able to provide unique insights into cross-linguistic transfer from the student’s mother tongue.
-We believe in teaching by example and favour qualified UK tutors who have personal experience of foreign language acquisition.
+Many of our British tutors speak additional foreign languages and are able to provide unique insights into the cross-linguistic transfer from the student’s mother tongue.
+We believe in teaching by example and favor qualified UK tutors who have personal experience of foreign language acquisition.

 Can you offer any advice to teachers thinking about pursuing teaching online?